 "Render" means cement render, sometimes just painted with a thin paint topcoat.
 "Acrylic Texture" means the system from the substrate up is an integrated, flexible, multilayer polymer system (not rigid cement render).

 How long will the coating system last?

 An AcraTex Texture System is permanent.
-Like all surfaces exposed to the elements, preventative maintenance will keep it looking its best and preserve its optimum performance.
+Like all surfaces exposed to the elements, preventative maintenance will keep it looking and performing at its best.

 What maintenance is required?

-The coloured facade of your project represents a sense of your style and significant investment), so keeping it in good shape makes sense.
 As a rule of thumb, wash the surface down every 12 -18 months (more often in seaside locations).
-This not only removes surface contaminants but forms an inspection routine that's a good idea generally.
-Check other building related elements important to preserving your investment at the same time.
-Look for any areas of water ponding near walls, any loose or cracked sealant at joints and around windows, debris accumulated against walls, the state of gutters and timber, any signs of moisture under eaves - all elements that routinely maintained and corrected early will extend the trouble free life of all building elements.
+This removes surface contaminants and forms an inspection routine.
+Check other building-related elements at the same time.
+Look for any areas of water ponding near walls, any loose or cracked sealant at joints and around windows, debris accumulated against walls, the state of gutters and timber, any signs of moisture under eaves; all elements that routinely maintained and corrected early will extend the life of all building elements.

 Do I ever need to recoat?